2023 U-17 Africa Cup of Nations qualification: Central Zone

-The UNIFFAC qualifiers for the Africa U-17 Cup of Nations were planned to be held in Cameroon between 7–12 January 2023 but was postponed and eventually played between 12–18 January 2023 due to a number of players being deemed overage by the MRI tests for Chad, DR Congo and Cameroon.
+The UNIFFAC qualifiers for the Africa U-17 Cup of Nations were planned to be held in Cameroon between 7–12 January 2023 but was postponed and eventually played between 12 and 18 January 2023 due to a number of players being deemed overage by the MRI tests for Chad, DR Congo and Cameroon.

 Central-East Zone

 The CECAFA qualifiers for the Africa U-17 Cup of Nations were hosted by Ethiopia, with the matches played between 2 and 19 October 2022.
 The draw was announced on 15 September 2022.

 All times are local, EAT (UTC+3).

 Group stage

 The ten teams were initially drawn into two groups of five teams.
 Ethiopia, Tanzania, Somalia, South Sudan and Eritrea were drawn into Group A and Uganda, Djibouti, Sudan, Burundi and Rwanda were drawn into Group B. However, on 26 September, Eritrea and Rwanda withdrew from the competition, leaving both the groups with four teams.
 On 1 October, Djibouti and Sudan were disqualified from the tournament after some of their players failed the MRI test, leaving Group B with only two teams.

 A redraw was then conducted on 2 October, with three teams drawn in two groups.
 The winners and the runners-up of each group advanced to the semi-finals.